Our Flag — What Do You See?

 What do you think of when you see an American flag?
 Consider, for a moment, its origin, and let me tell you the images it evokes for me.

-Perhaps the most iconic flag associated with the heritage of American Liberty is that attributed in 1876, the centennial of the Declaration of Independence signing, to the hand of Betsy Ross.
+The most iconic flag associated with the heritage of American Liberty is that attributed to the hand of Betsy Ross.
 It featured 13 stars arranged in a circle within a blue union field, and with 13 red and white stripes.
 That flag, however, was most likely produced late into the Revolutionary War, and not by Betsy Ross.

 Among the earliest examples of Revolutionary-era flags are those depicted by painter John Trumbull.
 He was an officer at the Battle of Bunker Hill, was appointed in 1776 as Second Personal Aide to General George Washington, and later Deputy Adjutant-General to General Horatio Gates.
 He is most noted for his 1792 portrait of Washington before the Battle of Trenton and his 1817 “Declaration of Independence,” a painting of the Signers depicted at the convention.